majjoha/machine/README.md

 # Machine
 This repository sets up a machine with my preferred tools.
-It works on both an Ubuntu and a Mac OS X machine.
+It aims to work on both an Ubuntu and a Mac OS X machine.

 It is written in bash script to ensure portability and ease the setup process.

 ## Install
 ```bash